justin025/onthespot/docs/Basic-Usage.md

 ## 1. Getting Started

 > [!WARNING]
-> When launching the application for the first time, you will receive a warning that no Spotify accounts are added.
+> When launching the application for the first time, you will receive a warning that no Music-App accounts are added.

 1. **Dismiss the Warning**
    - Click the close button on the warning dialog.

-2. **Add Your Spotify Account(s)**
+2. **Add Your Music-App Account(s)**
    - Navigate to the **Configuration** tab.
-   - Scroll to the bottom and add your Spotify account(s).
+   - Scroll to the bottom and add your Music-App account(s).

 > [!TIP]
 > Adding multiple accounts allows you to download multiple songs simultaneously, speeding up the download process.